 Hospitals in Switzerland

 Hospitals in Switzerland are called Krankenhaus / Spital / Hospital / Ospedale depending in what part of the multilingual country you are residing in.
-Look for a sign with a white the letter ‘H’ on a blue background and you will immediately see it.
-You can find more healthcare terms in our French medical dictionary, German medical dictionary and Italian medical dictionary.
+Look for a sign with a white the letter ‘H’ on a blue background and you will undoubtedly see it.
+You can also find more healthcare terms in our French medical dictionary, German medical dictionary and Italian medical dictionary.

 Many doctors in Switzerland and senior health professionals will speak excellent English, while nurses and other staff won’t always be English speakers but there will almost always be someone within the building who can help.